Browse Items (6 total)

 Letter from Caleb Wallace to Patrick Henry, 29 March 1791

-Appraiser's book from the estate of Jonathan Clark
+Appraiser's book from the estate of Jonathan Clark, circa 1811

-An inventory and appraisal of household goods, including enslaved persons, in the estate of Jonathan Clark.
+An inventory and appraisal of household goods, including enslaved people, in the estate of Jonathan Clark.
 Includes the name of the enslaved individuals and the allotment of "dower slaves" of the estate.
-Also included is a division of a lot in…
+Also included is a division of a lot in Harrodsburg, Kentucky, and a sketch of Mulberry Hill. -

 Account of sales of the estate of John Lyon, 29 January 1813

-Account of sales of the estate of John Lyon and the hiring out of his enslaved people, including their names.
+Account of sales of the estate of John Lyon and the hiring out of the people he enslaved, including their names. -

 Letter from Valentine Meriwether to his father at the Falls of the Ohio, 23 August 1787